If You Can’t Beat Them

 These days, what stands out most about the album Jazz are the lyrics from the track I named this blog post after.

-With that, I’ll leave you to reflect on those lyrics through the lens of a web admin strategist facing the AI dilemma.
+Reflect on those lyrics through the lens of a web admin strategist facing the AI dilemma.

 Share this